ROSE 0.11.145.147

 It is permissible for an object method to not list its object pointer as an object pointer, but rather treat it as a normal explicit or implicit input parameter.
 Doing so will make the calling convention look like its a plain function rather than an object method.

-Definition at line 409 of file CallingConvention.h.
+Definition at line 325 of file Definition.h.

-Referenced by thisParameter().
+Referenced by thisParameter(), thisParameter(), and thisParameter().

 void Rose::BinaryAnalysis::CallingConvention::Definition::thisParameter ( const ConcreteLocation x)